Bulgarian president vetoes government plans to spend more

 The government has said it will increase the 2013 budget deficit to 2 percent of gross domestic product from 1.3 percent to spur a weak economy and help the needy, raising up to 1 billion levs ($681 million) in new debt to finance the shortfall and payments on maturing debt.

-Prime Minister Plamen Oresharski said Plevneliev’s veto of his plan would hurt the country.
-“Even if the veto is overturned in the parliament, the effect of the delay remains,” he said.
+The plan will now be returned to parliament with analysts expecting the assembly to overturn Plevneliev’s veto when the lawmakers return from their summer holidays in early September.

-The cabinet is composed of Socialists and the ethnic Turkish MRF and has been in power for just over two months.
+The cabinet, led by Prime Minister Plamen Oresharski, is composed of Socialists and the ethnic Turkish MRF and has been in power for just over two months.
 It controls barely half of the seats in parliament and relies on the passive support of Attack, a nationalist party, to stay in office.

 Supporters of the revision say Bulgaria needs more money to issue food vouchers for employees and additional funds for employment programmes for the disadvantaged.
 However, many Bulgarians say extra spending would just fuel inefficiency.